SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 Since they're sending from an alias, they respond with a Reply All thus bringing their sent response back to the inbox.
 This is so the other processors can check their work for auditing purposes.

 They all periodically check the inbox and when they find a ticket ending in their digits, manually create a new log line for it.
 When they respond to the tickets, they'll update the Status accordingly.
-The basic log currently looks like this.
+The basic log is a shared excel file, and currently looks like this.

 ![Annotation 2019-03-13 120030.png]({{site.baseurl}}/_posts/Annotation 2019-03-13 120030.png)